openstack-archive/pylockfile/doc/lockfile.rst

 construct would not be any simpler than just using a :keyword:`try` statement in the first place.

-:class:`FileLock` has the following user-visible methods:
+:class:`LockFile` has the following user-visible methods:

-.. method:: FileLock.acquire(timeout=None)
+.. method:: LockFile.acquire(timeout=None)

-   Lock the file associated with the :class:`FileLock` object.
+   Lock the file associated with the :class:`LockFile` object.
 If the *timeout* is omitted or :const:`None` the caller will block until the file is unlocked by the object currently holding the lock.
 If the *timeout* is zero or a negative number the :exc:`AlreadyLocked` exception